 While the period number indicates the number of shells, the group number indicates the number of valence electrons in the outermost shell.
 Specifically, the number in the ones’ place.
 However, this is only true for the main group elements—the elements inhabiting groups 1-2 and 13-18.

 The rule is inapplicable to the transition and inner transition elements (we’ll get to that reason in a minute).
 For instance, Sodium (Na) resides in Period 3, Group 1, which implies that it has 3 shells and a single electron in its valence shell.

 Or, you can consider chlorine in Group 17.
 Accordingly, in order to determine its valence electrons, we must only seek the number in its ones’ place: 7.
 As expected, that is exactly the number of electrons in its valence shell.

-This method of simply referring to the periodic table and identifying the corresponding group number has removed the hassle and complexity that once accompanied the laborious search for individual atomic configurations.
+This method of simply referring to the periodic table and determining the corresponding group number has eliminated the hassle and complexity that once accompanied the arduous search for individual atomic configurations.

-Now what about the valence electrons of the elements in between?
-Obviously, we can’t forget the lanthanides and actinides…
+What about the valence electrons of the elements in between?
+Of course we must not forget the lanthanides and actinides…

 Transition elements are not much different from metals that go shoulder to shoulder in the main group elements.
 They appear much like metals: they are malleable, ductile and can conduct both heat and electricity.
 The fact that the best two conductors—Copper (Cu) and Aluminum (Al)—are transition metals shows the extent to which their properties overlap.

-However, they do not duplicate the results that we derived from the method above.
-One cannot enumerate their valence electrons by simply referring to their group number.
-This boils down to the way electrons occupy shells in transition elements.
+However, they do not duplicate the results we derived from the above method.
+We cannot count their valence electrons simply by referring to their group number.

 First, however, we must unlearn the high school method of filling shells around an atomic nucleus: remember 2..8..8..18 and so on?
 Well, there’s a reason why we distribute electrons in this particular fashion.

-The solar system analogy describing the arrangement of electrons around an atom is completely false.
-It should be immediately eliminated, but because it alleviates the difficulty that accompanies the exposition of the actual model, high school textbooks primarily rely on this rudimentary explanation.
+The solar system analogy, which describes the ordering of electrons around an atom, is completely wrong.
+It should be eliminated immediately, but because it alleviates the difficulties associated with the presentation of the actual model, the high school textbooks rely primarily on this rudimentary explanation.